 Wirecutter is often seen as a great example of what makes helpful content with strong E-A-T. This article has many of those signals, with in-depth information on each console, a clear choice of the best model for each, lists of exclusive games for each console and lots of insight into what to expect plus links to further reading such as on choosing between the Xbox Series S and X.

 From our dive into the world of games consoles, we find some helpful takeaways to consider:

 - In retail sectors with a range of brands and important subcategories, it is important for your retail SEO to invest in creating a smart information architecture & use appropriate content formats:

-- Creating a home for each brand (whether a product listing page or a more bespoke or content-rich department page) not only lets you target top-level generic keywords around the product/brand but also establishes a pillar for each cluster of subcategories and sets up internal linking opportunities
+- Creating a home for each brand (whether a product listing page or a more bespoke or content-rich department/CLP page) not only lets you target top-level generic keywords around the product/brand but also establishes a pillar for each cluster of subcategories and sets up internal linking opportunities

 - Then having classic ecommerce shopping pages (PLPs) for important product types gives you landing pages for queries around important lines or ways people shop in your sector.
 In this case, having pages for bundles, controllers and games for each console offers the perfect content format Google wants to show when gamers are on these common shopping journeys

 - For retailers, the shopping experience is also key – all the top sites are easy to use (filter), offer a good range of products and promote useful cross-merchandising